-- 2600m length of the Mangapepeke Stream that passes through pasture and exotic rushland on Ngāti Tama land (1000m) and the Pascoe property (1600m). - Up to 800m of tributary streams that flow into the Mangapepeke Stream, mostly on the Pascoe property, that are currently in pasture or sedges/rushes. - Approximately 1000m of the eastern branch of the Mimi Stream on DOC land (350m) and on the Thomson property down to where the branch of the stream meets SH3(650m). - Up to 3500m_4962m_of the Mimi Stream, through multiple properties (Thomson, Anglesey and Scott), as it flows south parallel to SH3. - Up to 2100m of main channel along the western branch of the Mangapepeke Stream on the Washer and Pascoe properties, an additional 1400m along the western secondary channel (assuming it is practical to fence and plant both this and the main channel), and a further 2700m of tributaries flowing into both channels from the bush.1600m of tributaries flowing to the Mimi Stream from DOC land to the east_of the Thomson, Anglesey and Scott properties.
+- 2600m length of the Mangapepeke Stream that passes through pasture and exotic rushland on Ngāti Tama land (1000m) and the Pascoe property (1600m). - Up to 800m of tributary streams that flow into the Mangapepeke Stream, mostly on the Pascoe property, that are currently in pasture or sedges/rushes. - Approximately 1000m of the eastern branch of the Mimi Stream on DOC land (350m) and on the Thomson property down to where the branch of the stream meets SH3 (650m). - Up to 4962m of the Mimi Stream, through multiple properties (Thomson, Anglesey and Scott), as it flows south parallel to SH3. - Up to 1600m of tributaries flowing to the Mimi Stream from DOC land to the east of the Thomson, Anglesey and Scott properties.

 All riparian restoration areas used will require the Transport Agency to acquire the necessary rights to implement the restoration programme.
-Informal agreements with Ngati Tama, Thomson, Angelsey and Scott have been obtained and the production of formal written agreements is progressing. -[Update]
+Informal agreements with Ngati Tama, Thomson, Anglesey and Scott have been obtained and the production of formal written agreements is progressing.

-3.10.4.24.5.4.2 Nature of the stream restoration and likely outcomes
+4.5.4.2 Nature of the stream restoration and likely outcomes

-Stream restoration work will consist of planting a 10m buffer (on average) on each side of the channel and fencing of f the stream and buffer plantings from livestock.
+Stream restoration work will consist of planting a 10m buffer (on average) on each side of the channel and fencing off the stream and buffer plantings from livestock.
 None of the streams under consideration are currently fenced.

 Stream buffer plantings will consist of a mix of indigenous riparian margin sedges, shrubs and trees.
-The primary objective is will be to provide shade and organic matter to the stream channel to improve the quality of habitat for native fish and invertebrates.
+The primary objective is to provide shade and organic matter to the stream channel to improve the quality of habitat for native fish and invertebrates.
 A reduction of sediment and nutrient loads entering the streams will also be achieved by fencing and planting, especially along the stream sections that pass unfenced through farmland.

 With the necessary rights to implement the restoration programme, swamp forest restoration planting and stream restoration planted in adjoining areas will provide greater ecological outcomes than either in isolation.
-Potential sites where this could likely occur include along the Mangapepeke Stream valley (through Ngāti Tama and Pascoe land) and the eastern branch of the Mimi Stream valley (through Thomson land and immediately adjacent to public conservation land).
+Potential sites where this could likely occur include along the Mangapepeke Stream valley and the eastern branch of the Mimi Stream valley (through Thomson land and immediately adjacent to public conservation land).
 The net ecological benefit will be substantial and will result in the restoration of entire valley floors, connecting swamp and riparian forest with hill-slope forest and the elimination of forest edge.

-Not all of the 8.455km of stream length required for riparian retirement will lie adjacent to kahikatea / swamp forest or replacement mitigation planting.
-Where this is the case the objective is_will_be-to attempt to secure those riparian areas closest to the Project areafootprint, and contiguous sections of stream that link to existing headwater bush areas.
+Not all of the 10,738m [8.455km] of stream length required for riparian retirement will lie adjacent to kahikatea / swamp forest or replacement mitigation planting.
+Where this is the case the objective is to attempt to secure those riparian areas closest to the Project area, and contiguous sections of stream that link to existing headwater bush areas.
 This will, in turn, provide the greatest ecological benefit for aquatic life, especially for whitebait fish species that struggle to move between isolated shaded stream sections when water temperature exceeds 22 to 23 degrees in mid-summer.

-3.10.4.34.5.4.3 Individual property Riparian Fencing and Planting Plans
+4.5.4.3 Individual property Riparian Fencing and Planting Plans

-The proposed stream restoration works will be designed and managed by an appropriately qualified and experienced ecologist or landscape architect who also has considerable practical experience in restoring waterways in challenging natural conditions.
+The proposed stream restoration works will be designed and managed by an appropriately qualified and experienced ecologist or landscape architect who also has experience in restoring waterways in challenging natural conditions.

-The required 8.455km of stream length in proximity to the Project needed to meet the offset requirement for effects on stream ecology will, predominantly, need to involve multiple properties of private farmland.
+The required 10,738m [8.455km] of stream length in proximity to the Project needed to meet the offset requirement for effects on stream ecology will, predominantly, need to involve multiple properties of private farmland.
 In most cases, landowners will be providing their land voluntarily with the retired riparian area remaining part of the property but protected by way of an enduring encumbrance attached to the land title.